Hymns from the Heart

-Hymns from the Heart is the seventh studio album and the second gospel album by American singer Johnny Cash, released on April 2, 1962.
+Hymns from the Heart is the seventh studio album and the second gospel album by American singer Johnny Cash, released in 1962.
 It features a selection of gospel songs, and is the second album of this type released by Cash, the first being Hymns by Johnny Cash.
-Cash later recorded many more gospel albums, including Sings Precious Memories and Believe in Him, among others.
 This album has a more traditional hymn/gospel feel than Cash's previous hymns album.